marshall-buck/usda-prefixtree/README.md

-      {'id': 1003, 'name': 'Total Fat', 'amount': 5, 'unit': 'mg'}, {'id': 1005, 'name': 'Total Carbs', 'amount': 10, 'unit': 'g'}, {'id': 1008, 'name': 'Calories', 'amount': 80, 'unit': 'g'}, {'id': 1258, 'name': 'Saturated Fat', 'amount': 10, 'unit': 'g'}, ]
+      {'id': 1003, 'name': 'Total Fat', 'amount': 5, 'unit': 'mg'}, {'id': 1005, 'name': 'Total Carbs', 'amount': 10, 'unit': 'g'}, {'id': 1008, 'name': 'Calories', 'amount': 80, 'unit': 'g'}, {'id': 1258, 'name': 'Saturated Fat', 'amount': 10, 'unit': 'g'}, ...
+    ]
   }, ...
 };
 ```
-2. A lookup hash table of indexed words to search in the form of
+1. A lookup hash table of indexed words to search.
+  - Each substringHash.value is a lookup to the indexHash.key.
+  - The indexHash.value is a list of all the food items descriptions
 <!-- CSpell: disable -->
 ```
 {